-Homemade organic body care is one of the best ways to avoid the toxic ingredients found in most store-bought body care products.
-That said, most homemade body care products have essential oils in them, and just because you made it at home, doesn’t make the product safe.
-Essential oils aren’t for everyone, so before you use them, read the following safety and purchasing tips.
+DIY body care products are one of the best ways to avoid the toxic ingredients found in most store-bought body care products.
+That said, just because you made it at home, doesn’t make the body care product safe.
+Many DIY body care products have essential oils in them, and essential oils aren’t for everyone, so before you use them, read the following safety and purchasing tips.

 Organic essential oil safety tips: